rockmonkey4004/rockmonkey4004.github.io/tags/favorite-recipes.md

 ---
 layout: tagpage
 title: Favorite Recipes
-tag: Favorites
+tag: Favorite-Recipes
-permalink: /tags/favorites/ # This is only required for pretty links.
+permalink: /tags/favorite-recipes/ # This is only required for pretty links.
 # Thus, this page's link is /tags/jekyll/ rather than /tags/jekyll.html
 ---